Yazan-Ali-01/real-time-price-tracker/README.md

   - Axios is utilized for making HTTP requests to the API.
 It simplifies the process of handling requests and responses, including error handling and interceptors.

 - **Testing**:
 - **Vitest** and **React Testing Library** are used for testing.
 I wrote straightforward tests due to the simplicity of the components and the assessment requirements.
+While I lean more toward UI testing with tools like **Cypress** and **Playwright**, unfortunately, I didn't have the time to incorporate those in this assessment.

 - **ESLint**:
   - ESLint is included to enforce coding standards and best practices.
 It helps maintain a clean codebase by identifying potential issues and promoting consistent code formatting.